-- We have scheduled regular review meetings every two weeks to assess progress against the established milestones and timelines. - During these reviews, we will evaluate whether each action is ongoing, identify any delays or challenges encountered, and discuss necessary adjustments or corrective actions.
+- We have scheduled regular review meetings every two weeks with the Steering Committee to assess progress against the established milestones and timelines. - During these reviews, we will evaluate whether each action is ongoing, identify any delays or challenges encountered, and discuss necessary adjustments or corrective actions.

-Use of Project Management Tools:
+Use of an ERP tool:

-We use project management software or tools to track and monitor activities, deadlines, and responsibilities in real-time.
+• We use a software to track and monitor activities, deadlines, and responsibilities in real-time.